 - The application has been approved previously by the RRC via Type A Review, has no major scientific changes, and is now being submitted in essentially unchanged form to a different funding agency.

 - The application is being submitted for IRB or IACUC approval purposes only.
-Typically, this is for collection of pilot data prior to a grant application.
+Typically, these are small pilot grants supported by internal funds.
 Type B review is appropriate if all of the protocols proposed have received previous scientific review by the RRC or another review body.
 If new protocols are proposed but have NOT received previous scientific review, the application is NOT eligible for Type B review.
+The RRC Co-Chair assigned to a specific Type B RRC application will determine, based on the nature and scope of the proposed study and prior reviews, whether Type A review should be obtained.
+This decision will rest with the RRC Co-Chair, and not with the investigator(s).

-- Applications for administrative supplements with NO new science.
+- Applications for administrative supplements, with no new science being proposed.

 In order to determine eligibility for a Type B review, PIs must submit a working protocol, a completed coversheet, and a letter to the RRC providing a rationale for a Type B review.